 Community Service Work-Study

 MIT students can help with your organization's immediate needs and so much more.
-Do you need someone to organize a fundraising event, manage volunteers, create a database or even recruit more MIT students to help out?
+Do you need someone to organize a fundraising event, manage volunteers, create a database, or even recruit more MIT students to help out?
 We encourage employers to use students as problem solvers, and we have found that jobs involving creative thinking often fill the quickest.
-Job openings can be advertised for term time, during the winter Independent Activities Period or even the summer.

-If you would like to discuss adding a student worker to your staff, please contact Linden McEntire, the Community Employment Administrator, at 617-253-8065 or firstname.lastname@example.org.
+If you would like to discuss adding a student worker to your staff, please contact the Community Employment Administrator at firstname.lastname@example.org.